Dental Hygiene (DENT-HYG)

 DENT-HYG 3000 Dental Morphology And Occlusion Credits: 2

-This course is designed to provide the dental hygiene student with a sound knowledge base in dental morphology and occlusion through discussion and laboratory experiences.
+Designed to provide the dental hygiene student with a sound knowledge based in dental morphology and occlusion through discussion and classroom activities.
 Students will learn to identify anatomical structures of each tooth and be able to communicate these findings effectively with colleagues and patients in both verbal and written forms.
-Throughout the course, the clinical application and relevance of dental morphology in the practice of dental hygiene will be emphasized.
+The clinical application and relevance of dental morphology in the practice of dental hygiene will be emphasized.
 Special consideration will be given to root morphology as it relates to periodontal instrumentation.
-Activities will include: identification of extracted teeth, terminology exercises, dental charting experiences and identifying classifications of occlusion.
+Classroom activities will include identification of dental model teeth, terminology exercises, dental charting experiences and identifying classifications of occlusion.

 DENT-HYG 3020 Dental Radiology Credits: 2